krstovski/evons/README.md

 # Evons
-This repository that contains information on the Evons dataset described in the following paper:
+This repository describes the Evons dataset presented in the paper:
 "Evons: A Dataset for Fake and Real News Virality Analysis and Prediction", Kriste Krstovski, Angela Soomin Ryu, and Bruce Kogut, COLING 2022.

 The dataset is organized into a single csv file (evons.csv) and two folders (articles and images).